CreepySasquatch/HDRMods/pages/Guides/Hidden/Ultra-Punk-Test.md

 - `4.
 Project Ultrapunk - Psycho Quality (20GB+ vram)`

 1. Pick the profile that matches your VRAM number or *lower*.
 If you're in-between two VRAM amounts do not go higher, go with the lower number.
+- This determines which mods are enabled.
+This is mainly to determine which texture mods get loaded.

 1. Click on the big RUN button to start the game.